-About This 1846 Knockderry House For Sale In Helensburgh Scotland
+About This 1846 Knockderry House In Helensburgh Scotland

 Knockderry is a superb example of a William Leiper influenced country house hotel.
 Whilst currently in operation commercially with 15 stunning bedrooms, the property’s layout and accommodation is incredibly versatile and could easily be returned to its former splendour as a privately owned mansion house.